 Experienced Custom Home Builders & Renovations

-Attitash Builders, Inc. is one of the areas premiere custom home builders, serving Windham residential clients with a wide range of construction services.
+Attitash Builders, Inc. is one of the area’s premier custom home builders, serving residential clients with a wide range of services for new construction in Windham, NH.
 As a home builder, Attitash stands apart from the rest with experience and creativity.
 Our designs are unique, while mixing modern and contemporary design features.
 We offer custom home designs for all tastes and budgets and will work with you to design your dream home.
 Your new Windham home will be the talk of the town!

 Expert Design Build Team

 - New Construction

 - Major Remodeling & Renovations

 - Custom Kitchens & Bathrooms

 - Historical Renovations

 - Planning, Budgeting